Why water should be the Biden Administration’s top environmental priority

 All of this culminates in a declarations of how many people or what percentage of the population suffers from “unaffordable” water.
 Those conclusions fuel The Guardian headlines, but require a binary definition of what is affordable.
 So how did the Colton report define affordability?

-“In assessing whether a water bill was ‘affordable,’ the base level of affordability was set at 4% of income,” says the report on (p.8).
+“In assessing whether a water bill was ‘affordable,’ the base level of affordability was set at 4% of income,” says the report (p.8).
 That 4% threshold is the main definition of affordability in both the Colton report and The Guardian stories.
 The Colton report goes on to set “Affordable Burdens” for various income ranges.

 Where did these affordability burden thresholds come from?